maikyh/Ans2Ask/README.md

   - Technology Access: Tech-savvy and proficient in using various devices, including smartphones, tablets, and computers.
   - Motivation: John enjoys sharing his expertise and helping others by providing accurate answers and solutions to their questions.
   - Pain Points: John finds it challenging to find a platform where he can contribute his knowledge and receive recognition for his efforts.
-- Persona 3 - Recruiter:
-  - Name: Emma
-  - Location: San Francisco, USA
-  - Age: 35
-  - Technology Access: Regularly uses a smartphone, laptop, and other tech devices for work.
-  - Motivation: Emma works as a recruiter for a tech company and wants to connect with potential candidates who have the right skills and knowledge.
-  - Pain Points: Emma has difficulty finding a reliable platform where she can easily connect with qualified individuals and reach out to them for job opportunities.
-- Persona 4 - Recruiter:
-  - Name: Michael
-  - Location: Sydney, Australia
-  - Age: 28
-  - Technology Access: Proficient in using smartphones, laptops, and other digital devices for work.
-  - Motivation: Michael works as a recruiter in an advertising agency and aims to discover talented individuals for creative roles.
-  - Pain Points: Michael struggles to find a platform that caters specifically to the creative industry and provides a pool of qualified candidates.
-He often spends significant       time searching for potential candidates and reaching out to them individually.

 ## User Stories:
 ### Core